renode/renode-docs/source/host-integration/arduino.rst

 .. image:: img/arduino_ide_examples.png

-Select the ``Arduino Nano 33 BLE`` board from the :guilabel:`Tools -> Board` menu.

 .. note::

    The Arduino Nano 33 BLE board support does not come with Arduino IDE by default.
-   You need to add it in the :guilabel:`Tools -> Board -> Boards Manager` menu by installing the "Arduino nRF528x Boards (Mbed OS)" package.
+   You need to add it in the :guilabel:`Tools -> Board -> Boards Manager` menu by installing the "Arduino Mbed OS Nano Boards" package.

+Select the ``Arduino Nano 33 BLE`` board from the :guilabel:`Tools -> Board -> Arduino Mbed OS Nano Boards` menu.

 Compile your project by pressing the :guilabel:`Verify` button.